augustinebenard/EduStipendTask/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the requirements.
+Use the Npm Package manager to install all the requirements.

 ```bash
 npm install